MicrosoftDocs/power-automate-docs/articles/minit/process-hub.md

 A view represents an analysis of a single process model.
 It stores all your settings for analyzing the process.
 To analyze a process from several viewpoints, create multiple views.
 You can work with a view by yourself or with your colleagues.

-The first time you open minit, if you haven't created any views of your processes, you'll see a default view for each process.
+The first time you open the Process Mining desktop app, if you haven't created any views of your processes, you'll see a default view for each process.
 The **Default** tile is blank until after the first time you select it.
 After you've opened a view, the tile displays a miniature version of the process map, as in the following example:

 :::image type="content" source="media/contoso-tile.png" alt-text="Screenshot of a view tile after it's been opened.":::